-ICSI is a specialized form of in vitro fertilization that is used mostly commonly in cases of severe male infertility, after repeated failed fertilization attempts with conventional IVF, or after egg freezing (oocyte preservation).
+ICSI is a specialized form of in vitro fertilization that is used most commonly in cases of severe male infertility, after repeated failed fertilization attempts with conventional IVF, or after egg freezing (oocyte preservation).
 ICSI stands for intracytoplasmic sperm injection.

-If a man does not have any sperm in his ejaculate, but he is producing sperm, they may be retrieved through testicular sperm extraction, or TESE.
+If a man does not have any sperm in his ejaculate, but he is producing sperm, they may be retrieved through testicular sperm extraction or TESE.
 Sperm retrieved through TESE require the use of ICSI.
 ICSI is also used in cases of retrograde ejaculation if the sperm are retrieved from the man’s urine.

 Severe male infertility isn’t the only reason ICSI-IVF is used.
 Other evidence-based reasons for ICSI include:

-- Previous IVF cycle had few or no fertilized eggs: Sometimes, a good number of eggs are retrieved, and sperm counts look healthy, but no eggs get fertilized.
+- Previous IVF cycles had few or no fertilized eggs: Sometimes, a good number of eggs are retrieved, and sperm counts look healthy, but no eggs get fertilized.
 In this case, during the next IVF cycle, ICSI may be tried.